-1 Calculation of CO (and heat output) according to the Canadian standard B415.1-10 are based on emissions in the stack and a fuel feed rate.
+Calculation of CO (and heat output) according to the Canadian standard B415.1-10 is based on emissions in the stack and a fuel feed rate.
 In this alternative method (IDC) there are phases when the boiler is in an off mode and produces no emissions.
-Consequently the calculation of

-CO will not be possible.
-However, the periods when the boiler is in standstill have been corrected in this revised test report and thus been able to calculate a CO emission, see also "comments and observations" on page 4 to 5.
+Consequently the calculation of CO will not be possible.
+However, the periods when the boiler is in standstill have been corrected in this revised test report and thus been able to calculate a CO emission.